 By Chris Manganiello

-- Water in the Chattahoochee River for 5 million people—homeowners and communities of all sizes from Helen, Georgia to Gordon, Alabama.
+- Water in the Chattahoochee River for 5 million people—homeowners, businesses and communities of all sizes from Helen, Ga., to Gordon, Al.

-- About 800,000 acres of irrigated agriculture in Georgia’s portion of the Chattahoochee and Flint River basins, and a big slice of Georgia’s $14 billion farm gate value of all food and fiber commodities grown in-state.
+- About 800,000 acres of irrigated agriculture in Georgia’s portion of the Chattahoochee and Flint River basins, and a big slice of Georgia’s $13.76 billion farm-gate value of all food and fiber commodities grown in-state

 The Corps built Lake Lanier in the 1950s with clear Congressional authorization for flood control, navigation, and hydropower.
 Over time, however, Lake Lanier has become the primary source of drinking water supply for metro Atlanta, and Alabama and Florida have argued that Georgia withdraws too much and isn’t sharing the water fairly.
 All three states have turned to the courts to try to resolve the conflict.
 Key litigation milestones include:

 - In 2009, a federal district court judge ruled against Georgia, deciding that water supply was not an authorized purpose of Lake Lanier.
 The judge gave Georgia three years to reach a water–sharing agreement with Alabama and Florida and get Congressional approval.

 - In 2011, the Eleventh Circuit Court of Appeals reversed the 2009 federal district court decision, ruling that water supply is an authorized purpose of Lake Lanier, on par with hydropower, navigation, and flood control.
 Furthermore, the appeals court gave the Corps one year to determine the extent to which it could operate Lake Lanier to meet water supply needs in addition to the other authorized purposes.